el-rotny/shopify-impact-theme/README.md

 Notes:
 In command line cd to your project root (not your theme root) & run
-    bower install.
+    $ bower install

-Our config.rb file already has the correct  import path
+The top of our config.rb file already has the correct import path

     add_import_path "../bower_components/foundation/scss"

-We placed a minified version of the foundation js files within the theme assets directory so you dont have to worry about the rest of the dependances.
+We placed a minified version of the foundation js files within the theme assets directory so you dont have to worry about the rest of the dependancies.

 If you have have been using Foundation 4 in the past, see http://foundation.zurb.com/docs/upgrading.html for documented changes.